crest-cassia/oacis_docker/README.md

 ## Logging in the container

 By logging in the container, you can update the configuration of the container.
-For instance, you can install additional packages, set ssh-agent, and see the logs.
+For instance, you can install additional packages, set up ssh-agent, and see the logs.

 To login the container as a normal user, run